 Direct Entry MSN for Non-Nurses

 Our Direct Entry Master of Science in Nursing program for non-nurses leverages your previous bachelor’s degree to fast-track your master’s in nursing education.
-This 19- to 21-month second-degree accelerated nursing program provides the academic foundation and clinical skills required to sit for the NCLEX-RN licensure exam through a blend of advanced nursing coursework, hands-on labs and clinical experience.
+Our second-degree Direct Entry MSN program provides the academic foundation and clinical skills required to sit for the NCLEX-RN licensure exam through a blend of advanced nursing coursework, hands-on labs, and clinical experience.
+The program may be completed in as few as 5 semesters, or in 8 semesters for students that prefer the pace of our extended option.

 To be eligible for our competitive nursing program, you must have a non-nursing bachelor’s degree, complete any necessary prerequisites and have a minimum cumulative GPA of 3.0 in your conferred baccalaureate degree.